-If you're exploring a map view on Tableau Server or Tableau Online, you can use the locate me button to quickly pan and zoom to your current location.
+If you're exploring a map view on Tableau Server or Tableau Cloud, you can use the locate me button to quickly pan and zoom to your current location.
 To do so, click the map search icon in the top-left corner of the view, and then, next to the search box that appears, click the locate me button.

 Note: Finding your current location is not supported on Tableau Desktop.

 Note: When you click the locate me button, you might be prompted by your web browser to allow Tableau access to find your current location.
 If you block access, Tableau will be unable to zoom to your current location.

 Return to the initial view